-The Business Office will cash students' checks and money orders for up to \$100.00 at a time, with proper ID.
+The Business Office will cash checks and money orders up to \$100 at a time, with proper I.D and provided that the student account is current.
 All checks must be made payable to "Woodbury University."
+If a check is returned, students will be charged a \$100 Return Check Fee.
+The fee is charged directly to their student account.